Family of slain Mongolian seeks answer as lawsuit begins

 "I remember I saw a picture of three people, two men and Altantuya.
 I asked her who they were, and she said one was the deputy prime minister and the other was (Abdul) Razak who worked with him and do business together," said Burmaa, the first witness in the trial.
 She didn't elaborate further.

-Najib has sworn that he didn't know the Mongolian nor had any connection with her.
+Najib reiterated later Wednesday that he didn't know the Mongolian nor had any connection with her.

+"That is slander.
+Lies.
+I never met her," he was quoted as saying by the Malaysiakini online news portal.

 One of the policemen convicted of the murder fled to Australia while his conviction was on appeal.
 Sirul Azhar Umar has been detained there since 2015 for overstaying his visa and has offered to return to Malaysia to provide evidence in the case if he is promised a pardon.
 His colleague is on death row.